-Diabetes is a condition where the level of glucose (also known as sugar) in the blood is too high.
-That's because the body is not using the glucose properly.
-Insulin is a hormone that is needed to allow glucose from food to move from the blood into cells in the body where it can be used for fuel for energy.
+Glucose is made from the breakdown of carbohydrates we eat.
+The glucose is then absorbed from our gut into the blood system.
+Insulin is a hormone produced by beta cells in the pancreas.
+Insulin is needed to allow glucose to move from the blood into the body's cells, where it can be used for fuel for energy.
 Diabetes occurs when the insulin-making cells in the pancreas are unable to make enough insulin or when there is resistance to the effects of insulin.

-You might find it helpful to watch the Diabetes UK animation above (8 minutes 44 seconds) about diabetes and the body at the top of the page.
+You might find it helpful to watch the animation about diabetes and the body at the top of the page.

 What is the difference between type 1 and type 2 diabetes?